-Our convertible senior notes bear interest at a rate of 4.50% per annum, payable semi-annually in arrears on April 1 and October 1 of each year, beginning on April 1, 2015.
-In addition, upon the occurrence of specific events, referred to as a "fundamental change," we must offer to purchase the convertible senior notes plus accrued and unpaid interest to the purchase date.
-If we fail to pay interest on the convertible senior notes or to purchase the convertible senior notes upon a fundamental change, we will be in default under the indenture which governs the convertible senior notes.
+Our convertible senior notes due 2019 were issued pursuant to, and are governed by, the first supplemental indenture, dated September 15, 2015 (the "2019 Notes Indenture"), between DHT and U.S. Bank National Association, as trustee (the "Trustee"), to the indenture, dated as of September 15, 2014 (the "Base Indenture"), between DHT and the Trustee.
+The convertible senior notes due 2019 bear interest at a rate of 4.50% per annum, payable semi-annually in arrears on April 1 and October 1 of each year, beginning on April 1, 2015.
+In addition, upon the occurrence of specific events, referred to as a "fundamental change," we must offer to purchase the convertible senior notes due 2019 plus accrued and unpaid interest to the purchase date.
+If we fail to pay interest on the convertible senior notes due 2019 upon a fundamental change, we will be in default under the 2019 Notes Indenture.